la2050/archive/_organizations/urban-macrosystems.md

    <p>Mission Central Market, South Pasadena 2004</p>

-   <p>Bug Screen â€“ A Sculpture in Celebrezze Plaza, Cleveland, 2007</p>
+   <p>Bug Screen — A Sculpture in Celebrezze Plaza, Cleveland, 2007</p>

-   <p>After the city, this (is how we live). â€“ A Pamphlet published by the Los Angeles Forum for Architecture and Urban Design, 2008</p>
+   <p>After the city, this (is how we live). — A Pamphlet published by the Los Angeles Forum for Architecture and Urban Design, 2008</p>

    <p>Toluca Lake Executive Building, Burbank, 2009</p>

-   <p>Wind Thing â€“ A Sculpture at the W-Hollywood, 2011</p>
+   <p>Wind Thing — A Sculpture at the W-Hollywood, 2011</p>

-   <p>Woven Walk â€“ A sculpture for LAX Tom Bradley International Terminal, 2013</p>
+   <p>Woven Walk — A sculpture for LAX Tom Bradley International Terminal, 2013</p>

-   <p>Birds Words â€“ A series of structures for the North Embarcadero Visionary Plan, San Diego 2014</p>
+   <p>Birds Words — A series of structures for the North Embarcadero Visionary Plan, San Diego 2014</p>
 areas_impacted: ''
 project_ids: ''
 title: Urban Macrosystems